opticSquid/hangout/README.md

 ## Introduction

-This is a social media app that not only lets you connect with your loved ones through chat and multimedia posts like regular social media apps but also lets you find the best locations for hanging out with them helping you spend a quality time and experience  while taking into account your taste, your location and your budget.
+This is a social media app that lets you find the best locations for hanging out with your friends and family helping you spend a quality time and experience  while taking into account your taste, your location and your budget range.

 ## Whats so unique for the normal users

-Hangout besides providing regular social media features (like posting your photos and videos and messaging) it does not treat marketplace as a second class citizen having it as a separate section but tightly integrates marketplace in different sections like:
+- You can post your views and concerns about a place you have been to planning to go using text, photos or short video reels.

-- you can directly post your views about a place that you have been too earlier.
-You can mention the business directly in your posts or refer to any of the service it offers.
-And other users can comment their take or the business can directly reply back to your post addressing your concerns.
+- Business owners themselves or other users can react on your posts or they can comment on your posts.

-- you can directly avail the service of a business may be while chatting with someone or the posts that the business makes itself or from its profile page of the business.
-(Like booking a table in a restaurant while chatting with someone directly inside the chat or buy a ticket to a concert that you and your friend want to go from a post about that concert).
+- Businesses themselves also can post their offerings (like Diwali Sale or Happy Hours etc) and you can avail their services in 1 click

 ## Whats in it for businesses